18th Kenya Boogie a Success

 The hotel has a scuba school and a number of the already PADI qualified skydivers who were there took the opportunity to go under water as well as into the air.
 The dive sorties were always in the mornings, which meant that although skydiving was out of the question the rest of the day for fear of the bends, by around midday the following day people could start the climb onto the bus which took us from the hotel to the airstrip.
 A hotel further up the beach had a kite-surfing and wind surfing school and at times I spotted a few kites while under canopy, however they are all brightly coloured so although you couldn't see the lines you could make sure you didn't fly into the kite or its lines quite easily.

-We had three load organisers for FS jumps, Bruce Robertson from the US, Caroline Hughes from the UK and Jorg Schmidt from Germany.
-Max Cohn was also there as a freefly advisor.
-Caroline organised two fun competitions, a 4-way scrambles and a 9-way speed, kindly judged by Bruce.
+We had three load organizers for FS jumps, Bruce Robertson from the US, Caroline Hughes from the UK and Jorg Schmidt from Germany.
+Max Cohn was also there as a free fly advisor.
+Caroline organized two fun competitions, a 4-way scrambles and a 9-way speed, kindly judged by Bruce.

 Harro Trempenau put on a wonderful boogie for everyone for the 18th year running and for news of the exact timing of the 19th Kenya boogie, keep an eye out on www.kenyaboogie.com